 - 3 tablespoon tomato paste

 - 1 lb baby carrots

-- Rub the leg of lamb on all sides and in crevices with the all spice, salt, and tomato paste.
-Tie together.
+- Rub the leg of lamb on all sides and in crevices with the allspice, salt, and tomato paste.
+Tie together with cooking string.

-- Set to pressure cook on high for 60 minutes, or 12 minutes per pound.
-When done, allow to release pressure naturally.
-Remove leg of lamb to a cutting board, cover with foil, and allow to rest for 15 minutes while cooking potatoes and carrots.
+- Remove lamb to a cutting board, cover with foil, and allow to rest for 15 minutes while cooking potatoes and carrots.

-- Taste broth and season with additional salt and allspice if you'd like.
-Add potatoes and carrots to the broth.
+- Taste the broth and season with additional salt and allspice if you'd like.
+Add potatoes and carrots to the pot.
 Reseal and pressure cook on high for 3 minutes.